apache/yunikorn-k8shim/deployments/admission-controllers/scheduler/README.md

-# Admission Controller to inject SchedulerName on-the-fly
+# Admission Controller to mutate or validate on-the-fly

-This directory contains resources to create an admission controller web-hook which can inject `schedulerName` to pod's spec before admitting it.
+This directory contains resources to create admission controller web-hooks:
+- inject `schedulerName` and required `labels` to pod's spec/metadata before admitting it.
  This can be used to deploy on an existing Kubernetes cluster and route all pods to YuniKorn, which can be treated as an alternative way to replace default scheduler.
+- validate yunikorn configs (the config-map named `yunikorn-configs`) before admitting it.

 ## Steps